Adele has been a youth services librarian for 25 years and a mother to a daughter from China for 20 years.

 Fortunately, I found just the right phrasing in the Everyday Diversity discussion happening through librarian and teacher blogs.
 I especially like the explanation given by Ms. Anna, a “library ninja book-slinger” at EverydayDiversity.blogspot.com.

 She points out that an Everyday Diversity book features a racially diverse main character in contemporary life.
 “The subject matter is not about race, religion, history, ‘other cultures,’ or ability.”

 We Still Need Books All About Diverse Cultures

 Now, this is the point where I want to say that, of course, we do want lots of books about race, other cultures, and ability.
 Publishers still need to provide books about the civil rights marches, Kwanzaa, Angel Island, Chinese New Year parades, Cesar Chavez, Dia De Los Muertos, and all other subjects of cultural heritage and history.
 What we are saying is that our children need to be able to see themselves in other contexts, too.
 They need to be pictured in those universal books interacting with food, clothes, toys, relatives, friends, fears, hopes, and all the other things that go along with being a human child.

 We Need Diverse Books Campaign

-When Lee & Low (a publisher specializing in diverse books), authors and librarian teamed up in 2014 for the WeNeedDiverseBooks campaign, other publishers started to take notice.
-I’ve felt that the books geared towards older children, the chapter books and teen books have really come along in their portrayals of diverse characters.
+When Lee & Low (a publisher specializing in diverse books), authors and librarians teamed up in 2014 for the WeNeedDiverseBooks campaign, other publishers started to take notice.
+I’ve felt that the books geared towards older children, chapter books, and teen books have really come along in their portrayals of diverse characters.

 Talking with Publishers about Everyday Diversity